Travels from: Victoria

 Former Australian Rules footballer, who was one of the best forwards in the game

 Full Presenter Profile & Bio

-In 2006, he was chosen as captain of the Bulldogs and also as captain of the All-Australian Team.
-Under his leadership, the Bulldogs made the finals for the first time since 2000.
-Johnson was selected to represent the Victorian football team in the AFL Hall of Fame Tribute Match in 2008.
+Brad became captain of the Bulldogs in 2006 and led his team to the finals for the first time since 2000.
+2 years later he was selected to represent the Victorian football team in the AFL Hall of Fame Tribute Match in 2008.

-Johnson announced his retirement in 2010, and he was inducted into the Australian Football Hall of Fame in 2014.
-Johnson, now 43 years old, uses his wealth of sports knowledge and vast on-field experience as a Fox Sports commentator as well as being a Specialist Coach for the Geelong FC in the AFL.
+In 2010, Brad retired for the game, and was inducted into the Australian Football Hall of Fame in 2014.
+He now uses his extensive sporting experience and expertise in his role as a Fox Sports commentator and as a Specialist Coach for Geelong Football Club in the AFL.